-Structure stores all its data in structure/ sub-directory of the JIRA home directory - see Structure Files Location (see page 146).
+Structure stores all its data in structure / sub-directory of the JIRA home directory - see Structure Files Location (see page 155).
+You can use your operating system tools to back up the whole structure directory.

 So if you already have backup strategy for the whole JIRA home directory, then you are also backing up Structure.